saytamkenorh/turtlico/README.md

 	ninja && sudo ninja install
 **Linux notes:**

-If you are using the Linux version of Turtlico, you will need to install python3-tk (if you haven't done yet):
+If you are using the Linux version of Turtlico, you will need to install python3-tk and GStreamer (required for the multimedia plugin):

-*Ubuntu and other Debian-based distros:*
+*Ubuntu and the other Debian-based distros:*

-    sudo apt install python3-tk
+    sudo apt install python3-tk gir1.2-gstreamer-1.0
+*Arch/Manjaro*

+	sudo pacman -S python tk gst-python
 *Fedora:*

-    sudo dnf install python3-tk
+    sudo dnf install python3-tk gstreamer-python
+These packages are required for running programs created in Turtlico.

 If you find issues with emoji rendering, make sure you have installed an emoji font.
 Try running one of the following commands to fix that:

-*Ubuntu and Debian (buster and newer)*
+*Ubuntu and Raspbian/Debian (buster and newer)*

 	sudo apt install fonts-noto-color-emoji *Raspbian/Debian (stretch and older)*